timpaquatte/pytest-mutagen/README.md

 	```

 * **Mutant expression** \
-	If you don't want to change the whole function but only one line, you must decorate the function with `@mg.has_mutant(mutant_name, description (optional))`, then you have two ways to do it :
+	If you don't want to change the whole function but only one line, you must decorate the function with `@mg.has_mutant(mutant_name, filename (optional), description (optional))` where filename is the name of the test file where you want to apply this mutant.
+If you don't specify a filename it will be set to the file where `has_mutant` is written.
+Then you have two ways to do it :

   * By replacing the expression by the `mg.mut(mutant_name, normal_expression, mutant_expression)` function, using lambda expressions.
 			Example :